GStreamer/gstreamer/markdown/plugin-development/introduction/preface.md

     The last chapter, [Events: Seeking, Navigation and More][events], will discuss the concept of events in GStreamer.
 Events are another way of doing application-element interaction.
 They take care of seeking, for example.
-They are also yet another a way in which elements interact with each other, such as letting each other know about media stream discontinuities, forwarding tags inside a pipeline and so on.
+They are also yet another way in which elements interact with each other, such as letting each other know about media stream discontinuities, forwarding tags inside a pipeline and so on.